AO-M-Lima/UW_AOL/README.md

 # UW_AOL
-SCollection of analysis pipelines to use in functional genomics
+Collection of analysis pipelines to use in functional genomics